Ice-and-Rock/Ice-and-Rock/README.md

 Don't forget to check out my repositories below and let's turn ideas into reality.
 Let's make magic happen! ✨

 P.S.
 Sorry about the puns!💡
+--->

+Hey, I'm Nick

+I'm an electrician by trade and I'm hoping to turn my web development and software engineering skills into a new career.

+If you're a fellow developer, an aspiring collaborator, or just someone who also enjoys problem solving and a good laugh - ping me a message and lets have a chat...